EricTheToon/Fortlatro/README.md

 Kado Thorne's Time Machine - Rare - Sell this card to randomize the ante between -2 and +2

+Typhoon Blade - Rare - Sell this card to instantly win a non-boss blind and gain 3 free rerolls in the next shop

+Fletcher Kane - Uncommon - Retrigger all Gold cards

+Dill Bit - Uncommon - Gain mult equal to the sell value of all owned jokers and consumables

+Vulture Boon - Common - Each discarded card has a 1/3 chance to gain +10 chips

+Cassidy Quinn - Uncommon - When blind selected create a random Heart or Spade card

+Thermite - Common - Each discarded card has a 1/3 chance to be destroyed instead granting +10 chips

 # 2 Decks
 Eric Deck - Start with Eric